-Running the Control Panel or Windows Setup program may change options in the system.ini file.
+Making changes through the Control Panel or Windows Setup program may change options in the system.ini file.
 On other occasions, you may need to change or add options to the system.ini file manually with a text editor, such as Notepad.